 Cut an entire stem near the base where it meets the soil and dip the last half-inch in rooting hormone.
 Put it in a pot of peat moss mixed with perlite and cover it with a loose plastic bag to keep humidity high.

-Keep it in indirect light and warmer than 70F and give it a few weeks to root.
-When you see fresh growth on the top of the cutting, you have a new rooted Umbrella tree to repot.
+Keep it in indirect light and warmer than 70F, and give it a few weeks to root.
+When you see fresh growth on the top of the cutting, you have a newly rooted Umbrella tree to report.

 Aside from potting up a new cutting or plant, Umbrella plants only need repotting when they’ve truly filled the current vessel.
 Look for roots growing visibly at the drainage holes or along the edges of the pot.
 Use a pot that’s only about 1 inch larger so that the plant feels a little crowded at all times and use the right potting soil.

-Common Umbrella Plant Problems, Pests and Diseases, and How to Treat Them
+Common Problems, Pests and Diseases, and How to Treat Them

 Signs of Umbrella Plant Problems

-It’s possible to take perfect care of your Umbrella plant with no special tools aside from a general-purpose houseplant fertilizer.
+It’s possible to take perfect care of your Umbrella plant with no special tools besides a general-purpose houseplant fertilizer.
 Picking up a soil probe to measure moisture levels can help since these plants prefer to dry out between watering.

 Finally, some small secateurs or sharp shears make pruning and propagation much easier.

-Schefflera plants all tend to contain high levels of calcium oxalate in their leaves, roots, and bark.
-This forms sharp crystals that can irritate the mouth, throat, and stomach of any children or pets that eat the plant.
-It’s not safe for putting in enclosures with parrots or reptiles, despite different species named umbrella trees being safe for these uses.
-Keep Umbrella plants from the Heptaplerum or Schefflera where pets and kids can’t reach them.
+It’s also not safe for enclosures of parrots or reptiles, despite different species named umbrella trees being safe for these uses.
+Keep your Umbrella tree from the Heptaplerum or Schefflera genus, where pets and kids can’t reach them.

 A Schefflera plant can live for years or even decades with the right care.
 Older plants that reach their peak height can still be renovated at any point with thorough pruning and some timely fertilizer application.
 Spend a little time spritzing the plant each week to keep it humid, and watch the temperature around it for the lushest and greenest growth.
 Enjoy!